 UE location info was mentioned in context of reporting the location or using the location for triggering.

-Specific for LEO NTN, satellite movement related aspects such as measurement validity, UE velocity, movement direction and dynamic neighbour cell set were identified.
+Specific for LEO NTN, satellite movement related aspects such as measurement validity, UE velocity, movement direction, large and varying propagation delay and dynamic neighbour cell set were identified.

 RAN2 to study potential enhancements for RRM for NTN systems taking into account the identified items in Observations 2-4.